Rose Petal Play Dough

 Large ball of rose petal play dough on round white plate.

-6. Add Food Colouring (Optional)
+6. Add Food Coloring (Optional)

 Pink rose petal play dough with tube of gel food colouring.

-Once the food colouring has been added, the play dough is ready to play with.
+Once the food coloring has been added, the play dough is ready to play with.
 Give your child a rolling pin, some heart-shaped cookies cutters or any of the other play dough accessories they love, and let their creativity shine!

 Stack of 3 balls of rose petal play dough beside a red rose.